 Released from former ties and without a home, Regina returns to the Caribbean.
 She moves into a rustic shack and as the only white resident in the tiny community, she must forge a new path.

 A new life beckons, but are her dreams worth abandoning the comfort and security she has back home?

 This is a true story of Regina’s wanderings in the Caribbean, her passion for sailing and the unexpected, of love lost and found, and her search for freedom.

-This book is a treasure trove of good features.
-Although the spectacular descriptions of the stunning sea and the sumptuous, multi-million dollar super yachts are certainly captivating and exciting, the deeply meditative comments lend yet another level to the story's intricate layers.
+Change of Course is a treasure trove of good features.
 Regina Petra Meyer engages the reader by exposing her deepest thoughts and sentiments about personal matters such as feeling a genuine sense of belonging and being entirely accepted as a white woman in Antigua, which has a mostly black population.
-Change of Course was both entertaining and educational for me, mostly because it displays ideas that I feel we all ought to embrace as people, such as seeing new cultures and living in a different environment, refusing to accept bullies, appreciating the beauty of nature, and much more.
 It's the kind of book you'd be happy to have in your collection.
 Excellent work, Regina!